varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 The std VMODs vmod.vcc file looks somewhat like this::

-	$Module std 3
 	$ABI strict
+	$Module std 3 "Varnish Standard Module"
 	$Event event_function
-	$Function STRING toupper(STRING_LIST)
+	$Function STRING toupper(STRANDS s)
-	$Function STRING tolower(STRING_LIST)
+	$Function STRING tolower(STRANDS s)
 	$Function VOID set_ip_tos(INT)

-The first line gives the name of the module and the manual section where the documentation will reside.

-The ``$ABI`` line is optional (possible values ``strict`` (default) and ``vrt``) and allows to specify that a vmod is integrating with the blessed ``vrt`` interface provided by ``varnishd`` or go deeper in the stack.
-As a general rule of thumb you are considered "on your own" if your VMOD uses more than the VRT (Varnish RunTime), in which case it needs to be built for the exact Varnish version.
+The ``$ABI`` line is optional.
+Possible values are ``strict`` (default) and ``vrt``.
+It allows to specify that a vmod is integrating with the blessed ``vrt`` interface provided by ``varnishd`` or go deeper in the stack.

-``$ABI vrt`` means that a module complies to the VRT and only needs to be rebuilt when breaking changes are introduced to the VRT API.
+As a rule of thumb you, if the VMOD uses more than the VRT (Varnish RunTime), in which case it needs to be built for the exact Varnish version, use ``strict``.
+If it complies to the VRT and only needs to be rebuilt when breaking changes are introduced to the VRT API, use ``vrt``.

+The ``$Module`` line gives the name of the module, the manual section where the documentation will reside, and the description.

-The third line specifies an optional "Event" function, which will be called whenever a VCL program which imports this VMOD is loaded or transitions to any of the warm, active, cold or discarded states.
+The ``$Event`` line specifies an optional "Event" function, which will be called whenever a VCL program which imports this VMOD is loaded or transitions to any of the warm, active, cold or discarded states.
 More on this below.

-The next three lines define three functions in the VMOD, along with the types of the arguments, and that is probably where the hardest bit of writing a VMOD is to be found, so we will talk about that at length in a moment.
+The ``$Function`` lines define three functions in the VMOD, along with the types of the arguments, and that is probably where the hardest bit of writing a VMOD is to be found, so we will talk about that at length in a moment.

 Notice that the third function returns VOID, that makes it a "procedure" in VCL lingo, meaning that it cannot be used in expressions, right side